fayep/connectrpc-example-go/README.md

 $ go install connectrpc.com/connect/cmd/protoc-gen-connect-go@latest
 ```

-If you prefer not to install these tools, we can try to use Replit or CodeSpaces for this interview.
+If you prefer not to install these tools, we can use Replit or CodeSpaces for this interview.

-## Check that installation work
+### Check that installation worked

 Run the server like so:
 ```